Paying for OT School: 6 Financial Tips to Get You Through

 If you aren’t aware of how to start the process, call or email your school’s financial aid office.
 You can also start by checking out the FAFSA website to learn about the student loan process.

 2. Buy Used Textbooks

-Buying used books online is the best route to go when it comes to textbooks.
-And most of the time, those recycled texts are still in great condition!
+Buying used books online is the best route to go when it comes to saving money with textbooks.
+And most of the time, those recycled textbooks are still in great condition!

 Pro Tip: Check with students from the class ahead of you.
 Quite often, they’ll be willing to pass on their hand-me-down books at a great price.

 Although buying textbooks might seem minor when compared to your tuition bill, every penny counts when you’re trying to save during grad school.
 Getting the best deal possible on your textbooks can help you save a lot in the long run.

 Hybrid OT graduate programs are becoming more and more common.

 By choosing a hybrid option, you will open up a lot of time to continue working (even full time if you’re ambitious) while you make your way through OT school.
 These non-traditional options include slightly extended durations and more online schooling.
 With these programs, students will attend in-person class at most just several days a week, or one to two weekends per month depending on the program.